 The Acebeam E70 was considered an EDC flashlight, but to be honest, it may be a bit too large or too heavy for many people.
 Especially considering the E70 stainless steel we reviewed was 290 grams / 10.20 oz.
-So the 120grams for the aluminum E70 Mini is much better.
-And on top of that, the E70 Mini is quite a bit shorter at 111mm vs 128mm for the E70.
+So, the 120 grams for the aluminum E70 Mini is much better.
+On top of that, the E70 Mini is quite a bit shorter at 111mm vs. 128mm for the E70.

-The E70 Mini is shipped in a simple cardboard box, with the Acebeam logo on the front, a plastic window to showcase the flashlight, and the model name at the bottom: E70 MINI.
+The Acebeam E70 Mini is shipped in a simple cardboard box with the Acebeam logo on the front, a plastic window to showcase the flashlight, and the model name at the bottom: E70 MINI.
 Inside the box, you can find the following:

 - The flashlight: Acebeam E70 Mini

 - 18650 battery with USB-C port (loaded inside the light)

 That’s all you need to get up and running.
 The battery arrived at 3.64 Volts so you should charge it before actually running the light.